tsunami416604/azure-docs.hu-hu/articles/dns/dns-alias.md

 ## <a name="capabilities"></a>Funkciók

-- **A DNS A vagy AAAA típusú rekordhalmaz mutasson a nyilvános IP-erőforrást.** Egy A vagy AAAA típusú rekordhalmaz létrehozása, és adja meg egy alias rekordhalmaz átirányítása nyilvános IP-erőforrást.
+- **A DNS A vagy AAAA típusú rekordhalmaz mutasson a nyilvános IP-erőforrást.** You can create an A/AAAA record set and make it an alias record set to point to a public IP resource.

 - **A DNS A/AAAA/CNAME-rekordhalmazok átirányítása a Traffic Manager-profil.** A CNAME REKORDOT a Traffic Manager-profil egy DNS CNAME rekord készletből is mutasson.
 Ez például akkor contoso.trafficmanager.net.
 Most is mutathat, amely rendelkezik egy DNS-zónáját A vagy AAAA típusú rekordot a külső végpontok Traffic Manager-profilhoz.